2023 Review of Parliamentary Constituencies

 The Boundary Commission must keep to the rules set by Parliament.
 They also take into account existing boundaries, local geography, and local ties as it is known that local knowledge can help improve our proposals.
-This is why the public have been invited to participate in the secondary consultation.
+This is why the public have been invited to participate in the final consultation.

 Every response will be taken into account when deciding on any changes to the initial proposals.
-A guide has been produced about the review process and is available in the related links section of this page.

 Have the proposals changed since the first consultation?